A Pseudoline Counterexample to the Strong Dirac Conjecture: Strong Dirac conjecture

 We call $r_{3j+1}$ and $b_{3j+1}$ the ``terminating points'' for their respective beams.
-Prior to reaching its terminating point, every third bounce of the \emph{blue} beam coincides with a bounce of the \emph{red} beam (i.e., $r_i$ = $b_{3i}$ for $i \leq j$).
-The two beams are parallel to the bottom edge before the first bounce, and both $b_1$ and $r_1$ are on the top edge.

-We will proceed by induction.
+Prior to reaching its terminating point, every third bounce of the \emph{blue} beam coincides with a bounce of the \emph{red} beam.
+For all $j$, $r_i$ = $b_{3i}$ when $i \leq j$.
+The two beams are parallel to the bottom edge before the first bounce, and both $b_1$ and $r_1$ are on the top edge. \begin{proof} We proceed by induction.
 For $j=1$, the theorem holds; the arrangement generated from this wedge contains $3(6j+2) + 1= 25$ pseudolines, each of which incident to at most $8j+2=10$ vertices.
 See Figure \ref{fig:pseudowedge1} for the wedge, and Figure \ref{fig:pseudo1} for the associated arrangement.

-Assume that the theorem holds for $j-1$.
-While maintaining for the points each existing bounce their distances to the corner of the wedge from the previous case, we reduce the wedge angle to $\pi/(6j+2)$.
-In order to produce from this new wedge a valid arrangement, we must specify how to construct $\{r_{3j-1}, r_{3j}, r_{3j+1}\}$ and $\{b_{3j-1}, b_{3j}, b_{3j+1}\}$ for their respective beams.